Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 to reload all supported T's Core resources.

-> **Note:** Reloading T's Core resources does not reload Content Patcher patches or other SMAPI mods.
+> **Note:** `tscore_reload` only reloads resources managed directly by T's Core.
+To reload a Content Patcher Content Pack, use `tscore_cp_reload` instead.

+---

+## Reloading Content Patcher Content Packs

+T's Core also provides development tools for reloading Content Patcher Content Packs while the game is running.

+This includes support for reloading patches, ConfigSchema, Config Tokens, GMCM settings, and DynamicTokens without restarting the game.

+For details about `tscore_cp_reload` and other Content Patcher integration features, see the [Content Patcher Integration](ModderGuide_ContentPatcherIntegration.md) guide.

 ---